vanderlowe/myPersonality/README.md

 Each of these functions gives you access to data in our database.

 ## Loading data
 Let's start with basic information about participants in myPersonality database.
-To see what variables are available, please type:
+Go ahead and type:
 ```
 participants()
 ```
-You should see the following message.
+You should see the following message:
 ```
 You must request at least one variable.
 You can choose one or more of the following: